neilg63/astro-calc/README.md

 * dt: Date
 * loc: lat,lng(,alt) coordinates
-* bodies: comma-separated list of required bodies, all or core
+* bodies: comma-separated list of 2-letter abbreviations for required bodies, all or core
 * topo: 0 = geocentric, 1 topocentric
 * eq: 0 = ecliptic only, 1 equatorial only
 * hsys: Comma-separated list of house system letters or `all` for all systems, default W (whole house system)
-* aya: comma-separated list of available ayanamshas (see below).
+* aya: Comma-separated list of available ayanamshas (see below).
 These are added as separate data-set and should be applied in a post processing stage via simple subtraction from the lng, ascendant or rectAscension values, which are always tropical (they may automatically applied in /positions)
-* p2: include progress longitudes based on 1 day = 1 year from referenced time.
-The progress day is mapped to years
+* p2: include progress synastry longitudes based on 1 day = 1 year from referenced time.
+Progress days since the historic chart data is mapped to years.
 * p2yrs: Number of years to capture for P2 data
-* p2ago: Number of years ago for P2 start year
+* p2ago: Number of years ago for the P2 start year
-* p2start: Explcit start year for p2 data (alternative to above
+* p2start: Explcit start year for progress synastry data (alternative to above
 * p2py: Number of p2 sample per year, default 2.
 * p2bodies: Bodies to captured for P2.
 These never include Uranus, Neptune, Pluto or asteroid.
 Narrow range to limit the payload